Program Proposals

 Modification of an existing program, track, certificate, or minor that is currently published in the TWU Catalog is done through the online CIM Programs form.

 Minor modifications of existing undergraduate programs may be approved by the Vice Provost for Curriculum and Strategic Initiatives and existing graduate programs by the Dean of the Graduate School.
 Substantial modifications may require additional approvals, including Undergraduate/Graduate Councils, Provost, BOR, THECB, and/or SACS.
-Substantial modifications can take up to a year to receive external approvals.
+Substantial modifications can take up to a year to receive internal and external approvals.

 Approved modifications to programs are effective the next academic year and are automatically mirrored in the next Catalog draft published each year in June.